Mr. Smith Goes to Washington: Production

 Later, after the screenplay had been written and submitted, Breen reversed course, saying of the film, "It is a grand yarn that will do a great deal of good for all those who see it and, in my judgment, it is particularly fortunate that this kind of story is to be made at this time.
 Out of all Senator Jeff's difficulties there has been evolved the importance of a democracy and there is splendidly emphasized the rich and glorious heritage which is ours and which comes when you have a government 'of the people, by the people, and for the people.'"

 The film was in production from April 3, 1939, to July 7 of that year.
-Some location shooting took place in Washington, D.C., at Union Station and at the United States Capitol, as well as other locations for background use.
+Some location shooting took place in Washington, D.C., at Washington Union Station, the United States Capitol, and other locations for background use.

+Following Capra's usual habits, working with people he knew well, he brought together again three of the leading actors from his previous film production for Columbia Pictures in 1938, You Can't Take It with You, with Arthur, Stewart, and Arnold in lead roles again.

 In the studio, to ensure authenticity, an elaborate set was created, consisting of Senate committee rooms, cloak rooms, and hotel suites, as well as specific Washington, D.C., monuments, all based on a trip Capra and his crew made to the capital.
 Even the Press Club of Washington was reproduced in minute detail, but the major effort went into a faithful reproduction of the Senate Chamber on the Columbia lot.
 James D. Preston, a former superintendent of the Senate gallery, acted as technical director for the Senate set, as well as advising on political protocol.
-The production also utilized the "New York street set" on the Warner Bros. lot, using 1,000 extras when that scene was shot.
+The production also used the "New York street set" on the Warner Bros. lot, using 1,000 extras when that scene was shot.

 The ending of the film was apparently changed at some point, as the original program describes Stewart and Arthur returning to Smith's hometown, where they are met by a big parade, with the implication that they are married and starting a family.
 In addition, the Taylor political machine is shown being crushed; Smith, riding a motorcycle, visits Senator Paine and forgives him; and a visit to Smith's mother is included.
 Some of this footage can be seen in the film's trailer.